vicinus/vicinus-hiera/README.md

 The term _resource_ is used for all kind of resources, including classes.

-In all expamples the yaml backend is used for easy readablity.
+In all examples the yaml backend is used for easy readability.
 But all other hiera backends also work.
 As long as they support deeper merging.

-The merge behaviour deeper is used.
+The merge behavior deeper is used.

 ## Main Feature "Hiera Modules":